Inworld Realtime voice

 - API keys can be provided via constructor options or the

 INWORLD_API_KEYenvironment variable.
-Keys are pre-Basic-encoded; do not re-encode them. - The WebSocket URL appends
+Keys are pre-Basic-encoded; don't re-encode them. - The WebSocket URL appends

 ?key=<sessionId>&protocol=realtime.
 The model is configured via the initialsession.update, not the URL. - Per-call

-speak(input, { speaker })scopes the voice override to a single response (via the flatresponse.voicefield) and does NOT mutate the session. - Audio output defaults to PCM16 at 24 kHz.
+speak(input, { speaker })scopes the voice override to a single response (via the flatresponse.voicefield) and doesn't mutate the session. - Audio output defaults to PCM16 at 24 kHz.
 Telephony

 audio/pcmuandaudio/pcmaat 8 kHz, andaudio/float32, are also supported viasession.audio.output.format. - Use